-CDFIs are well placed to support the Government in reducing carbon emissions.
-There are hundreds of community projects, sustainable businesses and social enterprises across the UK making a positive environmental impact which would not exist without community development finance institutions.
+CDFIs are well placed to support SMEs and social enterprises to contribute to the transition to netzero carbon emissions.
+The transition to a net-zero economy risks leaving more places behind as investment is targeted at innovative businesses in city centres; through their reach into the regions, the CDFI sector can ensure that businesses in towns and communities across the UK get the finance they need to invest in becoming low carbon.
+There are hundreds of community projects, sustainable businesses and social enterprises across the UK making a positive environmental impact which would not exist without CDFIs.
 Some CDFIs also have dedicated funds for community energy projects which enable communities to build successful renewable energy schemes.
 CDFIs have a track record of measuring the impact of their lending, including environmental impact.
 Some already offer impact discounting on loan interest for SMEs which agree to adopt measures to reduce their carbon footprint, or for SMEs who are borrowing for environmental initiatives.